chris-mosley/PySMTEmail/readme.md

 The primary downside is that you have to wait until end-of-day to get your data.
 This also complicates something like a metric exporter because prometheus doesn't really want to deal with included timestamps.
 This is a problem on the todo list.

 ## SQL
-Currently this inserts into a table in an MSSQL Server.
-I also need to throw together a script to generate this database and table.
-Eventually I hope to create an exporter or some other solution to get this into Prometheus.
-There is much work to do.
+Currently this inserts into a table in an MSSQL Server. the createdatabase.sql file in the repo will create the database and table for you.

 ## Grafana
 I have included a basic grafana dashboard to view this once you have it in SQL.